tabreturn/tabreturn.github.io/_posts/2019-02-28-processing.py_in_ten_lessons--07-_mouse_and_keyboard_interaction.md

         noLoop()
 {% endhighlight %}

 Run the sketch.
-The snake heads-off as the display window opens.
+The snake heads-off as soon as the display window opens.
 Upon reaching the top-edge, the `noLoop()` halts everything and the millisecond count is displayed.

 <figure>
   <img src="{{ site.url }}/img/pitl07/delta-time-normal.png" />
-  <figcaption>The quickest time my computer managed was 2833 milliseconds.
+  <figcaption>The quickest time that my computer managed was 2833 milliseconds.
 Your computer may be somewhat slower or faster.</figcaption>
 </figure>

 The fastest possible time that the snake can reach the boundary is 2500 milliseconds.
 My computer managed 2833 milliseconds, but your system could be slower or faster.
-The snake has 300 ÷ 2 = 150 pixels to cover, travelling a speed of 2 pixels-per-frame.
+The snake has 300 ÷ 2 = 150 pixels to cover, travelling at a speed of 2 pixels-per-frame.
 So, that's 150 pixels ÷ 2 pixels-per-frame = 75 frames to reach the edge.
 Recall that the game is running at 30 frames per second.
 Therefore, 75 total frames ÷ 30 fps = 2.5 seconds, or, 2500 milliseconds.
 Why can't it manage 2500 milliseconds flat?
 Well, the very first frame takes some extra time because Processing needs to setup a few things.

 To measure the time elapsed between the drawing of each new frame, add the following code: